Marxe School of Public and International Affairs: History

 In 1919, the City College School of Business and Civic Administration was established and would later become Baruch College.
 In 1951, the Department of Political Science in the school offered its first course in Masters in Public Administration.
 In 1968, Baruch College was created through a split from the City College School of Business.
 In 1980, the Masters of Public Administration (MPA) program was accredited by Network of Schools of Public Policy, Affairs, and Administration, the first accredited program in New York City.
 In 1984, the college started offering Executive MPA courses, the first in New York City and the second in the United States.
 The Austin W. Marxe School of Public and International Affairs was established in 1994 with Ronald M. Berkman as the founding dean.
 He worked there from 1994 to 1997.
 The School of Public and International Affairs was later named after Austin W. Marxe who donated $30 million to the college in 2016.
 Austin W. Marxe was a 1965 graduate of Baruch College and an investment banker.
 It was the largest donation to Baruch College and the second largest in the history of City University of New York.

 Academics

-Marxe School of Public and International Affairs offers the following degree programs: Master of Public Administration, Executive Master of Public Administration, Masters of International Affairs, Master of Science in Education (Higher Education Administration), Bachelor of Science in Public Affairs, minor in Survey Research, and executive certificate programs.
+The Marxe School of Public and International Affairs offers the following degree programs: Master of Public Policy, Master of Public Administration, Online Master of Public Administration, Master of International Affairs, Master of Science in City Planning, Master of Science in Education (Higher Education Administration), Online Doctorate in Education (Higher Education Administration), Bachelor of Science in Public Affairs (including in-person, online, and accelerated Bachelor-Master 4+1 programs), undergraduate minor in Public Service, and graduate certificate programs both in public communication and in quantitative methods for policy and equity analysis.

+It also houses several academic research centers, including the Center for Nonprofit Strategy and Management (CNSM), CUNY Institute for Demographic Research (CIDR), New York Federal Statistical Research Data Center (NYRDC), and the Howard J. Samuels State and City Policy Center.